bamboocreativenz/buddypress-followers/readme.txt

 Check out the [BP Follow wiki](https://github.com/r-a-y/buddypress-followers/wiki).

 == Changelog ==

-= 1.3.0 =
-* Add object caching support.
-* Add ability to follow sites in WordPress multisite (only available in BuddyPress 2.0+)
-* Add support for BP's Suggestions API (only available in BuddyPress 2.1+)
-* Allow plugin to work in symlinked environments
-* Fix marking notifications as read for bp-default themes
-* Add Spanish translation (props saik003)
-* Developer: Add 'following' scope to activity loop (only available in BuddyPress 2.2+)
-* Developer: Add new `'follow_type'` and `'date_recorded'` database columns
-* Developer: Add ability to sort following and followers query by DB column
-* Developer: Add ability to query following and followers by WP's date query
-* Developer: Add ability to disable follow users module

 = 1.2.2 =
 * Fix deprecated notice in widget for those using WordPress 4.3+.